Jeanne I. Thompson: Radio

 The Fergusons of Farm Road was 15-minute radio serial written by Thompson and Jamaican Sonia Mills that premiered in 1970 and ran on ZNS for 137 weeks.
 Thompson created the show at the request of Clement Maynard, who at the time was the Minister of Tourism, to improve Bahamian attitudes towards tourists.
 The program was a combination of education and entertainment and showed Bahamian nationals as au natural for the first time in Bahamian broadcasting history.
-It was performed by an all-Bahamian actors, Charles Bowleg as Zeke, Miriam Johnson as Mina, Lilian Collie as Miss Lye, Eddie Minnis as Sam, Calvin Cooper as the bishop, and Heather Thompson as Blossom.
+It was performed by an all-Bahamian cast of actors, with Charles Bowleg as Zeke, Miriam Johnson as Mina, Lilian Collie as Miss Lye, Eddie Minnis as Sam, Calvin Cooper as the bishop, and Heather Thompson as Blossom.
 The script had biblical allusions similar to themes used by the Progressive Liberal Party.

 The Nassau Guardian

 Thompson worked as a journalist at The Nassau Guardian from 1974 to 1978.
-In her column, “Satirically Speaking”, she used the characters “Zeke and Sophie” to comment on political, social and economic issues.
+In her column, "Satirically Speaking", she used the characters "Zeke and Sophie" to comment on political, social and economic issues.